-Students are about to begin the process of course selection for the next school year.
-This website (or a printed copy of the pages) contains the current course offerings for middle school and high school students in the Garland ISD.
-Critical information is contained in this letter to help our students and their families make wise decisions regarding course selection.
+Here you will find the current course offerings for middle school and high school students in Garland ISD.
+Critical information is contained in this section to help our students and their families make wise decisions regarding course selection.

 Beginning in grade 6, students should be planning how to earn their high school diploma.
-House Bill 5, passed by the Texas Legislature in 2013, made substantial changes to the state's graduation requirements.
 All entering high school students have to meet the requirements of the Foundation High School Program.
-A complete description of the Foundation High School Program is found later in this document.
 In addition to completing the 22-credit Foundation Program, each student must be able to earn an endorsement in specific areas of study by completing four additional credits for a total of 26 credits and earning a performance acknowledgement.

 Counselors, teachers, and other school employees are available to work with students and parents to ensure that each student has a four‐year high school plan of study suitable to that individual's needs and interests.